pizlonator/fil-c-website/source/programs_that_work.md

 - wget 1.24.5. *No changes, works out of the box*.
 - which 2.21. *No changes, works out of the box*.
 - audit-userspace 4.1.2. *No changes, works out of the box*.
-- Linux-PAM 1.6.1 and 1.7.1.
+- [Linux-PAM](https://github.com/pizlonator/fil-c/tree/deluge/projects/Linux-PAM-1.7.1) 1.6.1 and [1.7.1](https://github.com/pizlonator/fil-c/tree/deluge/projects/Linux-PAM-1.7.1).
 Build system changes only (version scripts).
-- keyutils 1.6.3.
+- [keyutils 1.6.3](https://github.com/pizlonator/fil-c/tree/deluge/projects/keyutils-1.6.3).
 Small changes to use the Fil-C syscall ABI.
-- krb5 1.21.3.
+- [krb5 1.21.3](https://github.com/pizlonator/fil-c/tree/deluge/projects/krb5-1.21.3).
 One-line change to the build system (version scripts) and 3-line change to use Fil-C API for fences instead of inline assembly.
+- [yaml 0.2.5](https://github.com/pizlonator/fil-c/tree/deluge/projects/yaml-0.2.5). *No changes, works out of the box*.
+- [ruby 3.3.10](https://github.com/pizlonator/fil-c/tree/deluge/projects/ruby-3.3.10).
+Requires ~1MB patch because I needed to change the typedef for `VALUE` to be a pointer type.
+Also replaces Ruby's GC with calls to the FUGC API.